History of the New York Rangers: Original Six era (1942–1967)

 A game between the Rangers and the Montreal Canadiens, 1962.

 The Rangers would collapse by the mid-1940s, winning 41 games (out of 200) between 1942 and 1946.
 In the 1943–44 season, the team posted its worst ever record (as of 2021), when they finished 6–39–5.
 During the year, goaltender Ken McAuley posted a 6.24 goals against average (GAA) in 50 games played, which included a 15–0 loss to the Detroit Red Wings, which remains an NHL record for most consecutive goals by one team in one game.
 They would miss the playoffs for five consecutive seasons before squeaking into the fourth and final playoff spot in 1947–48.
 They lost in the first round and would miss the playoffs again in 1948–49.
-In the 1950 Stanley Cup Finals, the Rangers were forced to play all of their games on the road (home games in Toronto) while the circus was at the Garden.
+In the 1950 Stanley Cup Final, the Rangers were forced to play all of their games on the road (home games in Toronto) while the circus was at the Garden.
 They would end up losing to the Detroit Red Wings in overtime in the seventh game of the finals, despite a stellar first-round performance as underdogs to the Montreal Canadiens.

 During this time, Red Wings owner James E. Norris became the largest stockholder in the Garden.
 However, he did not buy controlling interest in the arena, which would have violated the NHL's rule against one person owning more than one team.
 Nonetheless, he had enough support on the board of directors to exercise de facto control.